commanderx16/x16-emulator/README.md

 ## Keyboard Layout

-The X16 uses a PS/2 keyboard, and the ROM currently supports 16 different layouts.
+The X16 uses a PS/2 keyboard, and the ROM currently supports several different layouts.
 The following table shows their names, and what keys produce different characters than expected:

 |Name  |Description 	       |Differences|
 |------|------------------------|-------|